We are an interdisciplinary team using advanced electron and ion beam microscopy to characterize and manipulate matter down to the atomic scale.

 Image credit: Dana Byrne, UC Berkeley.

-(Left) Helium ion micrograph of butterfly wing scale with gallium-ion-milled cross-section to investigate thickness of lamina.
+(Left) Helium ion micrograph of a butterfly wing scale with cross-section milled by Ga-FIB.

 (Right) Higher magnification view showing lamina (L), ridges (R), and crossribs (r).
 The thickness of the lamina determines the color of the butterfly wing scale (structural color effect).